Cardio Machine Buying Tips

 There are three types of treadmills to consider.

-Standard deck are what we call typical treadmills.
+Standard deck is what we call typical treadmills.
 That's a treadmill with an electric motor that runs a moving belt.
 Beneath the belt is a solid surface or "deck" that absorbs the impact as you run.

 Deckless treadmills have slats suspended across where the deck would normally go.
 The slats are attached to a chain and spin just like a moving belt.
 Deckless treadmills tend to be a little easier on the knees because the slats "give" each time you land on them.